sneakers-the-rat/l4d2-docker-mods/README.md

 this builds on the left4devops image to customize it for me playing with some friends. not intended for general use.

+we sorta abandoned the idea of bundling mods in with the image because it was a bad idea and thsi is just basically a repo with a list of maps and stuff lol

 ## Config

 use the docker-compose file which pulls config variables from the `.env` file.